This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - The goal is to help control your child's blood sugar level.
 Also, the goal is to decrease or delay complications of diabetes such as neuropathy and retinopathy.
 Type 2 diabetes can cause complications in children sooner than in adults.

-- Your child's healthcare provider will decide which treatment is right for your child.
+- Your child's care team will decide which treatment is right for your child.
 Some children can control blood sugar levels with a nutrition plan and exercise.
 Your child may start receiving insulin injections.
 Insulin is given if it is not clear if your child has type 1 or type 2 diabetes.
 Insulin is also given if your child's blood sugar is above 250 mg/dL or A1c above 8.5%.
 Instead, your child may be given an oral medicine.
 This medicine will help your child's body properly use insulin that is made naturally.
 Your child may need both insulin and the oral medicine to control his or her blood sugar levels.

 - Your child will have a diabetes care team.
 His or her care team may include physicians, nurse practitioners, and physician assistants.
 It may also include nurses, dietitians, exercise specialists, pharmacists, and a dentist.
 You, your child, and other family members will also be part of the team.
 The team will make goals and plans to manage diabetes and other health problems.
 The plans and goals will be specific to your child's needs.